ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 #### Short two-factor authentication (2FA) primer

 Before any 2FA specific advice, do you use a password manager?
-Is it unlikely someone could gain access to that password manager? (e.g. is it protected by a strong password, is it not left open on a mobile device with no PIN code)
+Is it unlikely someone could gain access to that password manager? (for instance, is it protected by a strong password, is it not left open on a mobile device with no PIN code)
 Is your password database synced up somewhere on the cloud?
 If not, solving those three challenges will also increase the safety of your accounts, and your peace of mind.

 Now to 2FA...

-Once [2FA has been enabled](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication) new log-ins necessitate both a password -- hopefully stored in a password manager-- and a temporary code produced by an app e.g. Duo Mobile.
+Once [2FA has been enabled](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication) new log-ins necessitate both a password -- hopefully stored in a password manager-- and a temporary code produced by an app like Duo Mobile.
 So there are two log-in things, the password and the temporary code: these are the two factors!

 If the device with the app is unavailable (imagine your dog steals it :crying_cat:), then the user needs to enter a recovery code that had been given by GitHub when the user enabled 2FA.
 Hopefully the recovery codes also live in the password manager.

-Some 2FA apps will offer some sort of cloud synchronization so you could e.g. more easily change phones (e.g. [DuoMobile's "Duo Restore"](https://guide.duo.com/duo-restore)).
+Some 2FA apps will offer some sort of cloud synchronization so you could for example more easily change phones (like [DuoMobile's "Duo Restore"](https://guide.duo.com/duo-restore)).

 ### Organization members

-We prefer e.g. package regular contributors to be organization members rather than outside collaborators because it's more [welcoming](https://devdevguide.netlify.app/collaboration.html#welcoming-collaborators-to-ropensci).
+We prefer package regular contributors to be organization members rather than outside collaborators because it's more [welcoming](https://devdevguide.netlify.app/collaboration.html#welcoming-collaborators-to-ropensci).
 In practice, it means they can [publicize their organization membership](https://docs.github.com/en/enterprise-server@3.2/admin/user-management/managing-organizations-in-your-enterprise/configuring-visibility-for-organization-membership) on their GitHub profile.

 Now, in our case organization members have [no base permissions](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/setting-base-permissions-for-an-organization).